 The good news is you don't need a lab or an expensive filtration system to get this right.

-Coffee professionals have long known that the best water for brewing has a balance of minerals—enough to extract flavor but not so much that it mutes delicate notes.
+Coffee professionals have long known that the best water for brewing has a balance of minerals, enough to extract flavor but not so much that it mutes delicate notes.
 For years, some have even recommended mixing your own mineral solution using Epsom salt and baking soda.
+That approach works, but measuring out powders and mixing concentrates can feel tedious, especially when all you want is your morning coffee.

 A Simple Way to Get Great Water Every Time

-Third Wave Water has made this process far easier and morning proof.
-Each small packet contains a precise blend of minerals designed for coffee brewing.
-You just add a packet to a gallon of distilled or RO water, shake it up, and brew.
+Third Wave Water has made this process far easier.
+Each small packet contains a precise blend of minerals designed specifically for coffee brewing.
+You add a packet to a gallon of distilled or reverse osmosis water, shake it up, and brew.
+No measuring, no guesswork, no hidden variables.
+Just consistent, clean, balanced brewing water every time.

 If You Don't Change, Your Coffee Won't Either